 Throws are a staple in today’s décor trends, so when you are shopping around for the perfect piece for your design, your options will be endless.
 To decide what to get, you’ll want think about your own personal style.
 Do you prefer boho chic, farmhouse, or mid-century modern design?
 Understanding your own style will help you sort through the massive selection of throws on the market today.
 Keep your eye out for blankets that are 100% wool or cotton, and have a bit of weight to them when you pick them up.
 The weight adds to your comfort factor!

-- Accent Pillows
+2. Accent Pillows

 If you have anything other then carpet on your floors you will definitely want to incorporate a rug into your décor this season.
 Take the chill off of the bare floors and give your toes the relief they need!
 Aside from keeping your toes and feet toasty, incorporating a rug is also a great way to add more colour or pattern to your décor.
-A big trend right now, especially for the colder months is to layer two or more rugs.
-A great way to accomplish this look is adding a jute fiber area rug under a cowhide rug.
+A big trend right now, especially for the colder months, is to layer two or more rugs.
+A great way to accomplish this look is by adding a large jute fibre area rug under a cowhide rug.
 Not only are you keeping your feet warm, both rugs add a natural and organic feel to the space.

-- Window Treatments
+4. Window Treatments

 Day light savings has come and gone leaving us with shorter days and less natural light.
 Because of this you will notice your lights working overtime compared to in the warmer months.
 You will want to complement your basic overhead lighting with smaller table and floor lamps.
 The basic rule of thumb when it comes to lighting is to include at least one of each type of lamp: an overhead fixture, a table lamp, a floor lamp and a task lamp.
 You will likely not use all of these at one time but it gives you a lot of options and ensures all of your lighting needs are covered.
-When days are gray and we’re snowed in, good lighting will help your room feel warm and inviting.
+When days are grey and we’re snowed in, good lighting will help your room feel warm and inviting.